Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Self-propelled OUP-VM in spherical coordinates

-These equations agree with those shown in Sec.
-4.4.5 of Gardiner's book \cite{Gardiner1} derived for an OUP in polar coordinates.
-Author's comment at the end of this section emphasizes that the definitions of the noises $dW_{\!s}$ and $ dW_{\!\phi}$, Eqs. \ref{wsdisk}) and (\ref{wphidisk}), are only valid if the equation for the VM contains the additional term $\epsilon^{2}/\left(2\,s_{\mathrm{p}}\right)$.
-This term was forgotten to be included in Eq.
-(17) of Ref. \cite{Romanzuk}.

-The OUP's ODEs in spherical coordinates are solved \cite{Math} through continuous random functions associated with Wiener processes having zero means and standard deviation $\sigma$ of $0.01$.
-This choice of $\sigma$ has the advantages of improving the simulation computational time and ensuring that the system's behavior remains closer to its average trajectory.
-Therefore, the trajectories are more stable and predictable.
-Each momentary stochastic VM and the two phases are added to the previous values, so their simulated average $\left<s_{\mathrm{p}}\right>_{\mathrm{\!w}}$ and phases for the selected final time are determined as the fraction of the cumulative values over the number of realizations.
-It is found that for 2000 simulations or more and for the considered final time, convergence is reached for the modulus but not for $\theta$ and $\phi$.
-Therefore, it must be recognized that the results do not correspond to the exact solution of the ODEs except for what is related to the convergent calculation of the velocity modulus.
-The same situation happened with the disk.
+The OUP ordinary differential equations in spherical coordinates are solved \cite{Math} using continuous random functions associated with Wiener processes.
+These processes have zero means and a standard deviation $\sigma = 0.01$.
+This specific choice of $\sigma$ optimizes computational time while ensuring that the system's behavior remains close to its average trajectory, resulting in more stable and predictable simulations.
+For each time step, the stochastic velocity modulus and the two phases are added to their previous values.
+Consequently, the simulated average $\left<s_{\mathrm{p}}\right>_{\mathrm{\!w}}$ and the phases for the final time are calculated as the cumulative values divided by the number of realizations.
+It was found that for 2000 or more simulations, convergence is achieved for the modulus, though not for $\theta$ and $\phi$.
+Thus, it must be acknowledged that the results do not represent the exact solution of the ODEs, except regarding the convergent calculation of the VM.
+A similar outcome was observed for the disk.